How to reverse type 2 diabetes

 Topping up your ketone stores while also eating carbs, fat, protein or alcohol is pretty much the most effective way to ensure that your body fat is never called on.

 Micronutrients are critical to support healthy mitochondrial function to ensure you can use the energy you consume.

 In addition to managing your macronutrient balance, ensuring you have adequate micronutrients in your diet is essential, especially if you are trying to lose weight by restricting energy and want to reduce your cravings.

-When it comes to diabetes management there are number number of key micronutrients that you you should keep an eye on to maximise your chance of recovery.
+When it comes to diabetes management, there are a number of key micronutrients that you should keep an eye on to maximise your chance of recovery.